hrwu0/hrwu0/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on AIST2602 project
+- 🔭 I’m currently working on finals...
-- 🌱 I’m currently learning AIST
+- 🌱 I’m currently learning Artificial Intelligence
 <!--
 **hrwu0/hrwu0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.